Parasite Eve II

 - Brush up on your annoying PS1-gen Survival Horror control scheme skills, it's surprisingly hard.

 - Refer to a FAQ if you want the best ending (and it's also the most rewarding ending).
-Like most Japanese multi-ending video games it requires you to do a laundry list of arbitrary and easily missed actions or else you fuck yourself completely.
+Like most Japanese multi-ending video games it requires you to do a laundry list of arbitrary and easily missed actions or else you miss the chance.
 One requires you to beat a boss in a certain time, another has you returning to an area you'd never think about visiting and the window of time they give you is small... it's really stupid.

 - If you're going to play more than once, don't use a guide.
 There's a few ways things can turn out, some of which are very interesting.